-After explaining the grip and stance in the frist two articles of the series ‘how to teach golf’, the third article deals with the beginning of the swing..
+After explaining the grip and stance in the first two articles of the series ‘how to teach golf’, the third article deals with the beginning of the swing.

 Drills to Feel the Correct Back Swing Path

-- There should be no hard hitting and no hand action in this miniture swing, just a small pendulum movement letting the ball get in the way – back two feet and through two feet – no longer.
-Use your imagination to invent a few games to make this practise interesting and congratulate your pupil when they hit a good shot.
+- There should be no hard-hitting and no hand action in this small swing, just a small pendulum movement letting the ball get in the way – back two feet and through two feet – no longer.
+Use your imagination to invent a few games to make this practice interesting, and congratulate your pupil when they hit a good shot.

-- Make sure you stress to your pupil the importance of practising this small chipping movement before you move onto a longer swing.
+- Make sure you stress to your pupil the importance of practicing this small chipping movement before you move on to a longer swing.

 - Make it interesting for the pupil by getting them to aim at a target on the range.
-Throw a ball onto the range so it’s a few yards away and have a competition with your pupil to see who can chip closest.
-Make sure you let them hit the shots off a tee to begin with, there is nothing better for confidence than seeing the ball in the air.
+Throw a ball onto the range so it’s a few yards away, and has a competition with your pupil to see who can chip closest.
+Make sure you let them hit the shots off a tee, to begin with; there is nothing better for confidence than seeing the ball in the air.